Dood3/walkthrough-s-/minotaur.md

 ![PIC_SQLMAP3](https://user-images.githubusercontent.com/93183445/140650932-0d1a0c5a-21c6-4d44-993f-846400eff686.png)

-As the newly found user with admin rights is in the same table as Daedalus, with whom we were able to login
+As the newly found user with admin rights is in the same table as Daedalus, with whom I was able to login
 before, let's find out if we get in with these creds, after a short trip to Crackstation..
 (https://crackstation.net)

-After we log in, we can find the flag in the upper left corner of the site.
+After the successful login, the flag is in the upper left corner of the site.
 Besides that, there is a hyperlink "Secret_Stuff".
 That sounds interesting enough to follow that.
 Who could resist that..?